Excellent Care for All

 - Testing two new provincial models of care, which include :

-- B) The Primary Care Low Back Pain Pilot program which will support inter-professional primary care teams to deliver better care to patients experiencing low back pain.
+- The Primary Care Low Back Pain Pilot program which is supporting inter-professional primary care teams to deliver better care to patients experiencing low back pain.

 A Low Back Pain self-management video for patients now released!

 The video, created by Dr. Mike Evans (Health Design Lab) and developed in collaboration with the Centre for Effective Practice and the Institute for Work & Health, helps to educate patients experiencing low back pain by increasing awareness of self-management tools and techniques.
 Providers are encouraged to share this resource with their patients.